 Saskatchewan Chamber has partnered with the Saskatchewan Colleges to deliver dynamic and informational management/leadership workshops that will help employees to build on their core business, supervisory and leadership skills.

-The Business Management Essentials (BME) provided by the Colleges are ideal for aspiring, new and current supervisors and business professionals.
+The Business Management Essentials (BME) provided by the Colleges are ideal for aspiring, new, and current supervisors and business professionals.
 These programs will help learners improve their management and leadership acumen through practical, skill-oriented business courses.
-This training is provided through interactive workshop-style classes facilitated by leading edge instructors who will challenge and build the learner’s core business, leadership and management skills.
+This training is provided through virtual online classes facilitated by leading edge instructors who will challenge and build the learner’s core business, leadership, and management skills.